Using Investment Goals At Betterment

 The total expenditure should account for all the factors that went into making your goal specific, but it should turn the various social and philosophical decisions you’ve made about your goal into a numerical sum.
-You should also account for taxes in setting a precise, measurable goal.
+A savvy goal-setter will also account for taxes in setting the target amount.

-As you define a specific and measurable goal, you should make sure it’s actually attainable.
+As you define a goal, you should make sure it’s attainable.
 Attainable goals are future expenditures you actually have the capability to achieve.
-For instance, if you make $80,000 in a year, saving $800,000 over five years is not attainable because even if you could save 100% of your income, you’d still come up short of your goal amount.
-However, if you have more time to save or if you make more money each year, then perhaps the goal could be attained.
+For instance, if you make $80,000 in a year, saving $800,000 over five years is likely not attainable because even if you could save 100% of your income, you’d still come up short of your goal amount.
+We can make goals attainable by giving ourselves more time to save, lowering the target, or earning more money each year.

 A time-limited goal should also consider how frequently you can plan to contribute to the goal.
 Will you save a portion of every paycheck?
 Or will you save just once a year?
 An effective time-limited goal might read like the following:

-Remember that it’s okay to use estimates or set educated guesses when creating goals you’re not quite sure of.
+It’s totally okay to use estimated amounts and dates when creating goals you’re not quite sure of.
 In many cases, such as retirement or college savings, you might need additional research and external resources to predict how much money you’ll actually need to reach all the specific criteria of your goal.
-In getting started saving for a goal, it’s always better to be approximately right than to have no goal at all.
+In getting started saving for a goal, it’s often better to be approximately right than to have no goal at all.